Best Naturopathic Remedies For Allergies

 4. Bromelain

-The pineapple plant (Ananas comosus) yields the enzyme known as bromelain.
-Although it has anti-inflammatory effects, which may help treat allergies, especially nasal congestion, it is largely renowned for its digestive advantages.
+The pineapple plant (Ananas comosus) yields the enzyme bromelain.
+Although it has anti-inflammatory effects that may help treat allergies, especially nasal congestion, it is renowned for its digestive advantages.

 5. Probiotics